Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Conclusion

+Moreover, we emphasise that the first Strang scheme requires almost the same computational effort as the Lie-Trotter and standard methods, while the second Strang and log-ODE schemes are more computationally expensive.
+In particular, they require to generate two random numbers in each iteration and rely on more function evaluations.

+Guaranteeing a correct behaviour of the simulated process near or at the boundary is important in a variety of applications such as optimal stopping problems or positive asset pricing models.
+Moreover, having explicit closed-form expressions for the first two conditional and asymptotic moments of the numerical solutions may, for example, play an important role in moment based statistical inference \cite{Ditlevsen2019,Sorensen2007}.
+All schemes yield biased moments which will effect the inferential approaches.
+Knowing them explicitly may help to adjust the inferential procedure accordingly.
+The explicit closed-form expressions also allow for a direct control of the respective simulation accuracy through the time discretisation step.
+There is a trade-off between computation time and quality of the simulation.
+To achieve a reasonable computation time, it may be necessary to avoid very small time steps.
+This becomes particularly important when the numerical method is embedded, for example, in a simulation-based inference method \cite{Buckwar2019,Voss2014}.

-The proposed test equation, its properties and their analysis are also meant as a contribution to extend the range of qualitative features that characterise the performance of numerical methods.
-The presented techniques may be extended to other numerical methods and SDEs, including multi-dimensional equations and processes with more general drift functions.
+The considered equation, its properties and their analysis are also meant as a contribution to extend the range of qualitative features that characterise the quality of numerical methods.
+The presented results on the IGBM may be extended to other numerical methods and to a wider class of SDEs with similar features.
+For example, one may derive the exact moments of numerical solutions of other Pearson diffusions \cite{Sorensen2007} and analyse their boundary behaviour in a similar fashion.
+The presented analysis may also be extended to multi-dimensional versions of the IGBM, and to a broader class of equations, e.g., via adapted linearisation and diagonalisation procedures.
+Finally, the construction of a boundary preserving numerical method for the IGBM which has at least an asymptotically unbiased mean, still remains an open problem.